-Boys lost weight but in good health as Thai cave rescue restores faith
+Thai boys skinnier but in good health after 'extraordinary' cave rescue

 “Amazing news that all of the Thai kids are out of the cave safely!”
 Walker tweeted.

-A Google search on Tuesday for the words “Thai cave rescue” revealed 359 million results, with interest peaking since last week when British divers found the boys and the rescue mission began.
+A Google search on Tuesday for the words “Thai cave rescue” revealed 359 million results.

 Araya Hargate, one of Thailand’s top actresses and a L’Oreal cosmetics brand ambassador, shared a cartoon of the boys surrounded by rescuers on her Instagram page, which has 7.9 million followers.